Safeguarding / Child Protection

-The food and milk for snack is provided by the Pre-school and a variety of healthy options is available.
-Seasonal fruit and vegetables are included whenever possible.
+Snack is provided by the Pre-school with milk and a variety of fresh fruit and vegetables being available every morning.

 Each day between 12.00 and 12.30 the children enjoy their lunch time.
+‘I like that they learn to eat in a group setting and that independence is encouraged’ (parent survey January 2018).
 Please provide your child’s lunch in a suitable container.
 This will be stored in the fridge until lunchtime.

 - We aim to make lunch times a social occasion where the children sit around a table with a small group of their friends.
 Social conversation is encouraged and positive table manners are role modelled by the staff.

 - Please do not send your child to pre-school with any food that contains nuts, as there may be children in the setting with an allergy.
 Other allergies will be advised of, if and when they are present within the setting.

 - Please encourage your child to eat a healthy and nutritious lunch and the staff will support you in this.
 For example, please provide sandwiches with a healthy filling, fresh fruit and vegetables and a milk based dessert such a yogurt.
 Pasta and rice meals are also healthy options.
 We will encourage your child to eat the savoury portion of the lunch before he/she has the dessert.
 Sweet drinks, processed foods and sweet products such as cakes, chocolate or sweets are discouraged and may not be served to your child.
 Food which is not eaten will be returned in the lunch box.